dagu-org/dagu/docs/source/config.rst

     host: <hostname for web UI address>                          # default: 127.0.0.1
     port: <port number for web UI address>                       # default: 8080

+    # to show latest status of dags from today or history
+    latestStatusToday: true

     # path to the DAGs directory
     dags: <the location of DAG configuration files>              # default: ${DAGU_HOME}/dags